ChainArgos/dashargos-research/theoretical/crime_fraction.md

 What we see is that, so long as $$F > C$$ there is essentially no chance a random sample ever comes up with $$l$$.

+When N is small those non-zero numbers are [noise](https://en.wikipedia.org/wiki/Noise_(signal_processing)).
+If we only pick 3 transactions it's a bit of a coin toss whether we get 0 or 33% laundering.
+We are not capable of getting 5% with only 3 samples.

+## Notes

+(*) Strictly speaking we are not sampling with replacement here.
+But given we are taking samples from "all the transactions in the economy" this approximation is reasonable.